COVID-19 Vaccination Appointments

 Update 8/13/2021: third doses are now authorized in the updated EUA for people who are moderately or severely immunocompromised.
 Updated CDC guidance This includes:

 Immunocompromised individuals may still have a reduced immune response and need to take steps to reduce their risk of exposure, such as:

 Please bring documentation of your age and identity.
-You must be over 18 years to receive Moderna and Johnson & Johnson, and over 16 years to receive Pfizer.
+You must be over 18 years to receive Moderna and Johnson & Johnson, and over 12 years to receive Pfizer.
 A parent or legal guardian must accompany anyone 17 years or younger.